natgeo-wong/natgeo-wong/README.md

 Hi everyone!
 I'm a Graduate Student working under Professor [Kuang Zhiming](http://www.people.fas.harvard.edu/~kuang/) studying all things related to tropical climatology and meteorology using both observational data and (eventually) climate models of varying complexities.
 I mostly work in #JuliaLang, and most of the code repositories of my projects can be found here as well, with organization courtesy of the [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl) package!

+**Note: I am currently busy with classes, so updates to projects and packages may be slower than otherwise expected.**

 Status of Projects and Package Repositories:
 * **Julia Packages**
   * **Actively Maintained:** `ClimateSatellite.jl`, `ClimateERA.jl`, `GeoRegions.jl`, `SAMTools.jl`